What We Believe

 Our Central Vision

 One short passage of Scripture (see Matthew 28:19-20) succinctly sums up our central vision – which is to ‘make disciples’.
-This involves us reaching out to our local community, teaching those who respond about the Gospel of the Kingdom of God, and helping them to grow in spiritual health.
+This involves us reaching out to our local community, teaching those who respond to the Gospel of the Kingdom of God, and helping them to flourish in all areas of life.

 Our Guiding Values